The Manchester City star was involved in a controversial bust up with journalists after his side was eliminated from Euro 2012.

 Nasri is part of a group of French players dubbed 'Generation 1987', including the likes of Jeremy Menez and Karim Benzema, who have been found guilty of indiscretions with the national side and Nasri has blamed pressure for their struggles.

-He said: "We have all had our problems.
+"We have all had our problems.
 At times we did not behave ourselves in our respective careers.
 We did not deal with the pressure and expectation from the media - since 2004, they've been calling us a golden generation.